Nu-invariants of extra-twisted connected sums

-In Section~\ref{sec:xtcs}, we recall the extra-twisted connected sum construction.
-We discuss the matching problem for tori in Subsection~\ref{2.w}, and for K3 surfaces in Subsection~\ref{3.c}.
-Theorem~\ref{Thm:A} is proved in Section~\ref{sec:nu}.
-The fixpoint contributions are computed in Subsection~\ref{2.b}, the variational formula is discussed in~\ref{2.c}, and a direct computation of the $\eta$-form integrals employing Zagier's approach can be found in~\ref{2h}.
 We discuss the combinatorics of torus matchings in Section~\ref{sec:torus}.
+We also discuss the topology of K3 fibrations (in particular, how some information about the topology of the link of singular fibres can be read off from the combinatorial gluing data) that are candidates to be perturbed to coassociative ``Kovalev-Lefschetz fibrations'' by results of Englebert \cite{Englebert}.

 Theorem~\ref{Thm:B} is proved by elementary hyperbolic geometry in Section~\ref{sec:hyp}.
 Adiabatic deformations of tori are identified with hyperbolic geodesics in Subsection~\ref{2.v}, and the contribution from the cusps is explained in~\ref{2.y}.
-In Subsection~\ref{2.ex}, following another of Zagier's suggestions, we use continued fractions to construct ideal polygons, and in~\ref{2.ey}, we rewrite the cusp contributions as a Dedekind sum.
+In Subsection~\ref{2.ex}, we use continued fractions to construct ideal polygons, and in~\ref{2.ey}, we rewrite the sum of the cusp contributions as a Dedekind sum.

 Section~\ref{sec:ex} contains more details about the construction of examples, in particular we describe some building blocks with group actions in Subsection~\ref{sec:blocks}, and possible K3 matchings in Subsection~\ref{sec:match-ex}.
-Section~\ref{sec:proofs} contains the proofs of two adiabatic limit theorems used in Subsections~\ref{2.b} and~\ref{2.y}.
-The appendix by Don Zagier contains the evaluation of $\eta$-form integrals in terms of the Dedekind $\eta$-function, as well as explicit formulas for the values that we use in this paper.